splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/_index.md

 Note, that we also include an `env.js` file, which contains/sets the variables used by the integration to the desired values,  right now they are empty so the integration isn't loaded. and no Rum traces are sent to Splunk.

-So, let's run the script that will update variables to the right value so we will see RUM traces in the Splunk Observability Suite RUM UI:
+So, let's run the script that will update variables to the right value so we will see RUM traces in the **Splunk Observability Cloud** RUM UI:

 {{< tabs >}}
 {{% tab title="Update env.js for RUM" %}}